-Adults who wish to obtain a General Education Development (GED) certificate or a High School Equivalency Diploma (HSED) can enroll in Adult Education classes on campus or at one of the basic education outreach sites in the Southwest Tech District.
-For more information on GED/HSED preparation, please contact the please contact the Director of Special Populations at 608-822-2658.
+Adults who want to earn a GED (General Educational Development certificate) or HSED (High School Equivalency Diploma) can enroll in free Adult Education classes offered on campus or at one of Southwest Tech's Outreach sites.
+Our instructors will help you prepare for the required tests and support you every step of the way.

+For more information about GED/HSED preparation, please contact the Director of Adult Education and Student Success at 608-822-2658.